oniietzschan/mokyu/README.md

 -- Checks whether parent sprite has named animation. hasJumpAnimation = spriteInstance:hasAnimation('attack')

+-- Gets all animations from parent sprite. animations = sprite:getAnimations()

 -- Sets the animation position.
 Position should be a number >= 0 and < 1.
 spriteInstance:setAnimationPosition(0.5)